nathancrank/dotcom/_posts/2016-12-28-failing-to-bring-tv-to-fallout.md

 	post-image.html
 	image="2016-12-27-ftv-1489196588766.png"
-	caption="This doesn't work in Fallout 4's Logic Gate system."
+	caption="This doesn't work in Fallout 4's Logic Gate system." alt="A working memory circuit illustrated."
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-1489196594513.jpeg"
-	caption="As you can see, this is broken."
+	caption="As you can see, this is broken." alt="A screenshot showing an and gate with two on inputs that is outputting nothing, which is obviously wrong."
 %}

 So that's it.
 With that failure, the project comes to an end.
 Unless Bethesda decides to fix it, it won't work.
 And I don't see them fixing it.